 Jack DeSalvo began guitar lessons at age eight.
 By his early teens he was rehearsing and performing with local rock groups.
 The first transformation from interest in pop music to other forms occurred when he bought an LP based on its cover when he was 11.
 The record, already a classic by that time, was Fresh Cream.
 Hearing the track Sleepy Time Time inspired his early research into the Blues, including BB King’s Live at the Regal and recordings by Albert King and others.
 By 15 DeSalvo had picked up harmonica and mandolin and started to use a bottle-neck slide after seeing Johnny Winter perform and hearing Duane Allman on LP.

 While trying to commandeer his teen-aged garage band’s repertoire to more blues oriented material, his friend Steve Aprahamian (now an eminent composer) played him Birds of Fire by the Mahavishnu Orchestra.
 This changed everything.
-Exposure followed to the music of Coltrane, Miles and early jazz.
+Exposure followed to the music of Coltrane, Miles, Charlie Parker and early jazz.
 DeSalvo’s sketching and painting, which were the center of his activities from early childhood began taking a back seat to music, though he always felt they emanated from the same impulse.

 Jack began studying classical guitar with his jazz teacher Al Faraldi.
 Al sent Jack to NYC to Al’s teacher, Leonid Bolotine.
 A violinist with Toscanini’s NBC Orchestra, Bolotine had initiated the guitar department at Mannes College of Music and established the American Institute of the Guitar.
-At Bolotine’s urging, DeSalvo began to study theory and harmony and eventually composition with Ariada Mikéshina, who was formerly a student of Richard Strauss.
+At Bolotine’s urging, DeSalvo began to study theory and harmony and eventually composition and orchestration with Ariada Mikéshina, who was formerly a student of Richard Strauss.

 During his classical studies Jack continued to pursue jazz and improvisation, playing in ensembles with drummer and eventual recording engineer Tom Tedesco and the late Chapman Stick innovator Frank Jolliffe.
 Forming a group with Tedesco, trumpeter Charlie Monte and bassist Joe Buonomo, DeSalvo performed at clubs in NYC and New Jersey playing a repertoire that ranged from old standards to Wayne Shorter tunes and free improvisation.